“For the LORD gives wisdom; from his mouth come knowledge and understanding. “

 Let’s say you have worked for the same district for 5 years now and you are on step D. If you have a bachelor’s degree you would now be making $42,854.
 If you had your master’s degree after 5 years of service then you would be making $46, 616.
 This would be a difference of $3,762 per year.

 As you continue to look down the pay scale, you will find that the gap widens each year.
-Financially it makes sense to increase you salary as quickly as you can to take advantage of the step increases and your degree should pay for itself in a few years.
+Financially it makes sense to increase your salary as quickly as you can to take advantage of the step increases and your degree should pay for itself in a few years.

 Continuing Education Credits

-Almost all states require new teachers to submit a certain amount of professional development hours in order to receive their professional license and/or renewal of their professional license.
+Almost all states require new teachers to submit a certain amount of professional development hours in order to receive their professional license and/or renewal their professional license.
 College courses typically transfer over and will give you a lot of license renewal credit hours.
 For example, if you need 150 professional development hours over 5 years to renew your professional license, you might only need to take 6 college courses to reach that amount of hours if 1 college course equals 25 professional development credits.
 Check with your district, but if you have to get the hours anyway, you might as well get some of your classes done as well!

-Becoming an Expert in a Specialized Field
+Becoming an Expert with a Master’s Degree in a Specialized Field

 Completing a master’s program can open many doors and allow you to develop your passions in education.
 There are many different programs to consider.
 Before you choose a program, think about your long-term goals.
 Where do you see yourself in 10-15 years?
 If you see leadership in your future and want to become a principal, then a master’s program in educational leadership may be for you.
-Perhaps you want to be able to service students with special needs in your classroom better.
+Perhaps you want to be able to serve students with special needs in your classroom better.
 You might consider a special education master’s degree with an emphasis on Learning Disabilities, Autism Spectrum Disorder, or Emotional Impairments.

 Before you decide on a major, consult with other educators in your building as well as faculty members at the college or university you are thinking about attending.
 Get a feel for the options this degree will give you once you are finished with the program.
 No matter what you decide on, you will be even more of an asset to your district, colleagues, and most importantly, your students.